Despite popular belief, anyone can learn a foreign language regardless of their age!

 If you want to learn German, you could also head off to Germany.
 There are several German universities offering language courses to foreign students during the summer holidays.

-In addition to being completely immersed in a German speaking culture, you’ll improve your German speaking and learn more about German culture.
+In addition to being completely immersed in a German culture, you’ll improve your oral skills and learn more about German culture.

 The universities in Berlin, Munich, and Frankfurt all offer these types of courses.

-The Humboldt Institute also offers German language courses around Germany for students wanting to learn Germany quickly.
+The Humboldt Institute also offers German courses around Germany for students wanting to learn Germany quickly.

-When you’re looking to learn German as a second language, you have to remember that your teacher is one of the most important things to consider when it comes to choosing the right German language course.
-There are a few steps you need to take to make sure you make the right choice.
+When you’re looking to learn German as a second language, you have to remember that your teacher is one of the most important things to consider when it comes to choosing the right German course.
+There are a few steps you must take to ensure you select the right class.

-Make a note of your experience with German, the courses you’ve taken, your professional experience with the language, and what your future goals are.
+Take note about your experience with German, the courses you’ve taken, your professional experience with the language, and what your future goals are.
 This will help you better define the type of German teacher you’re looking for.

-You need to find a tutor that will help you improve your German.
+You must find a tutor that will help you improve your German.
 However, remember that a tutor that’s right for one person may not be right for another.

 Private tutorials are tailored to teach student.
-Thus, you should make a list of what you expect from your future tutor.
+Thus, you should create a list of what you expect from your future tutor.
 This is an essential stage of your research.

 If you think you’re going to need academic tutorials with plenty of German language activities, you’ll want to be looking for a tutor who also works in schools.